 $4000+: The “celebrity rate.”

 DJs with a lot of experience who have made a name for themselves.
 Exceptional MC and coordination skills and highly customized introductions.
 These guys have years of improv classes under their belts and fancy websites.
 They get more work than they need and only take the weddings they really want.
 You pay them to charm the socks off of you and everyone you know.

 Backthird DJ rates are in line with the samples given above.
 Some of our couples prefer only DJ services, while others combine DJs with live music.
-To discuss your wedding needs and choose your DJ, contact us today - or try the free tool below to get a quote for your exact wedding needs.
+To discuss your wedding needs and choose your DJ, contact us today - or try the ebook below to see what other couples paid.